Taoism and Chinese AstrologyNov 09, 2022

-When putting together the calendar it became clear to me how interconnected Taoism and Chinese astrology really are, with the roots of both having developed long before Taoism existed.
+When putting together our Taoist calendar it became clear to me how interconnected Taoism and Chinese astrology really are, with the roots of both having developed long before Taoism existed.

 The primary text on Taoism, the Scripture on the Way and Virtue [道德經, Dao De Jing) by Lao Zi (老子), never mentions Chinese astrology.
 But to say because Lao Zi didn’t mention it means that Taoism was not influenced by Chinese astrology would be an incorrect assumption.

 Chinese Astrology and astronomy were integral to Chinese culture during the time of Lao Zi (sixth century BCE).
 How could Lao Zi not have been influenced by this?
 It would have been inherent and intrinsic to his knowledge and upbringing.
 Marriages could not even be formed unless horoscopes were consulted for both parties.

 It may be said that Taoist philosophical teachings (those of Lao Zi, Zhuang Zi, and Lie Zi) are not directly involved with or even influenced by astrological concerns, but there is also so much more to Taoism than just philosophy.
 Taoism is quite vast, and has been practiced and expressed through art, music, magic, ritual, poetry, herbology, medicine, exercise, meditation, astrology, and—certainly—astronomy.
 So, astrology is one of many pathways of Taoism has expressed itself through in its long history.

 We can find many examples of how Taoism and Chinese Astrology are interconnected, here are just a few…

 Twelve Earthly Branches, the Ten Heavenly Stems, and the Four Pillars